SAFC injury news: Simms, Ballard, Cirkin Huggins, Stewart and Michut latest

 Bailey Wright

-The Australian was absent from the Sunderland squad altogether as Mowbray’s men faced Reading.
+The Australian was absent from the Sunderland squad altogether as Mowbray’s men faced Reading and Watford

-However, it is understood that Wright’s omission from the 18 at Reading was due to personal circumstances and not injury.
+However, it is understood that Wright’s omission from the 18 at Reading and at Watford was due to personal circumstances and not injury.

 The defender has been named in the latest Australia squad.